 The simplest solution is to use the background as the light source itself.
 Placing a light off to the side or underneath the table but directed at a white reflector (or even just a white backdrop) bounces light back through the glass, resulting in a soft backlight.
 If you don’t want a white background, you can use gels to change the color of the light that’s being reflected.

 A large softbox can be used as the background to achieve a similar effect.
 With a large softbox as the background, you’ll get the same backlighting, but you won’t get a gradation effect from the light being more intense in one section of the reflector.
 A light tent designed for product photography will also work well to get a backlighting effect.

-If you want to achieve a “true white” background, try using a light box.
-You can read in details on it in Harold Davis’ post on photographing flowers for transparency.
+If you want to achieve a “true white” background, try using a lightbox.
+You can read in detail on it in Harold Davis’ post on photographing flowers for transparency.